crhntr/ErrorQuiver/README.md

 # ErrorQuiver

-ErrorQuiver is convienient and lightweight package wrapping a slice of errors.
+ErrorQuiver is a convienient and lightweight package wrapping a slice of errors.

 Implements the error interface